Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

 \subsubsection{Results}

 \autoref{table:rq3} shows our results.
-Without traceability, \tool spent more time gathering contextual information from the repository.
+Without traceability, \tool spends more time gathering contextual information from the repository.
 Although the DFS strategy and testing contribute to increased time and cost, this is a necessary trade-off to support reliable development in large-scale systems, as evidenced by the higher pass rate.
-These results validate our claims in RQ1 and RQ2.
+These results validate our claims in RQ1 and RQ2. \metareviewlabel{1.7}\metareview{ On AppForge, \tool has better performance on the fully described documents.
+Test suite pass rate increases from 18.3\% (partially described) to 31.7\% (fully described).
+The improvement also applies in the test case pass rate and the final pass rate.
+Note that, the performance on partially described documents still outperforms the state-of-the-art baselines. }